 Hey babes!
 It’s Laura here, (because why would Devon write a whole article about dress shopping?)
 There are no sales pitches, sponsored ads, or floofy ideas in here.
-Just some useful advice and things to keep in mind while on the quest (other than the obligatory panic about buying a piece of clothing literally the cost of several month’s rent).
+Just some useful advice and things to keep in mind while on the quest (other than the obligatory panic about buying a piece of clothing literally the cost of a month’s rent).
 I’ve been to a lot of weddings by now, and seen a lot of wedding dresses.
 I also happen to be a HUGE nerd about dresses in general, so I wanted to compile all the tidbits I wish someone had told me before I started dress shopping.

 Of course, everybody tells you to make sure you can sit in the wedding dresses you try on.
 But does anyone ever tell you to dance in it?
 Well, I think you should.
 One, because the right dress will make you want to dance because you’ll feel like a magical fairy queen, and secondly, because that’s the real test of how comfy it’s gonna be.
 If you can’t bust your favorite moves in it: look elsewhere.
 You may be thinking “well, yeah, it’s tight, and I can’t move my arms above my head, but it feels ok right now!”
 And yes, it may feel do-able now, but after 9 hours of wearing that dress, what seems ok is gonna drive you crazy.
 So pick something COMFY.
 And I’m putting comfy in all caps because I think it’s that important.